Quasi-finite modules over affine and extended affine Lie algebras: Introduction

 Let $E_{n+1}$ be an EALA of nullity $n+1$ ($\geqslant 1$) with core $(E_{n+1})_c$.
-Due to remarkable breakthroughs in \cite{ABFP,Ne}, it is now evident that except for a particular class, namely when the underlying centerless core of $E_{n+1}$ does not satisfy the \textit{fgc condition} (see \S \ref{SS2.2} and \S \ref{SS3.1}), $E_{n+1}$ can be realized as an extension of a twisted multiloop algebra (or loop algebra for $n =0$).
-In this particular set-up, if the multiloop algebra $L(\mathfrak{g}, \underline{\sigma})$ (see \S \ref{SS2.3}) turns out to be untwisted (i.e. $L(\mathfrak{g}, \underline{\sigma}) = \mathfrak{g} \otimes A_{n+1}$), then we shall refer to the corresponding EALAs as (untwisted) \textit{fgc EALAs} (see \S \ref{SS3.3}).
+Due to remarkable breakthroughs in \cite{ABFP,Ne}, it is now evident that except for a particular class, namely when the root system of the underlying centerless core $(E_{n+1})_{cc}$ of $E_{n+1}$ is not of type $A$, or more precisely, when $(E_{n+1})_{cc}$ does not satisfy the \textit{fgc condition} (see \S \ref{SS2.2} and \S \ref{SS3.1}), $E_{n+1}$ can be always realized as an extension of a twisted multiloop algebra (or a twisted loop algebra for $n =0$).
+In this particular set-up, if the multiloop algebra $L(\mathfrak{g}, \underline{\sigma})$ (see \S \ref{SS2.3}) is untwisted (i.e. $L(\mathfrak{g}, \underline{\sigma}) = \mathfrak{g} \otimes A_{n+1}$), then we shall refer to the corresponding EALAs as (untwisted) \textit{fgc EALAs} (see \S \ref{SS3.3}).
 Consequently

 Here $(E_{n+1})_c = L(\mathfrak{g}) \oplus \mathcal{C}_{n+1}$ is a central extension of $L(\mathfrak{g})$ and $\mathcal{D}_{n+1}$ is a $\mathbb{Z}^{n+1}$-graded subalgebra of $\mathcal{S}_{n+1}$ containing the \textit{abelian ad-diagonalizable} subalgebra $D = \mathrm{span} \{d_0, \ldots, d_n \}$ (see \S \ref{SS3.3}).